misternu/ctd-html-2016/week-1/monday.md

 ### Discussion about Failure

 What does it mean to fail at something?
 Is it a bad thing?
 How does failure usually feel?
 How do you think it should make you feel?

+### A short history of the Internet

+How did the internet get here?
+What did it start as?
+What has it become?

 ### Choose topics for websites